Dawn station

-Dawn is a station on the Port Authority of Allegheny County's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
-The street level stop located in an especially hilly portion of a neighborhood known for its rolling terrain, providing access to commuters within walking distance.
-The station is located along the South Busway at the south end of the Palm Garden trestle and also serves as a transfer opportunity to the one city bus that stops at the same location.
+Dawn station is combined light rail and busway station operated by Pittsburgh Regional Transit in the Beechview neighborhood of Pittsburgh, Pennsylvania.
+The stop is located on an exclusive right-of-way shared by the Red Line of the Pittsburgh Light Rail and South Busway route on an embankment in an especially hilly portion of the Beechview neighborhood known for its rolling terrain, providing access to commuters within walking distance.

 History

-The original Dawn stop was established at the south end of the Palm Garden trestle where Dawn Avenue crossed the Pittsburgh Railways trolley right of way.
+The original Dawn stop was established at the south end of the Palm Garden trestle where the Pittsburgh Railways trolley right of way crossed over Dawn Avenue.
 In the 1950s the stop was served by the 38 Mt.
 Lebanon, 39 Brookline, 42 Dormont, and 43 Neeld services.
 Just south of the stop was a junction where the line continued on to West Liberty Avenue (service 38 and 39) with the branch to the west proceeding to Broadway (service 42 and 43).
 When the 38 Mt Lebanon line along West Liberty Avenue was abandoned on May 25, 1963, it was combined with the 42 Dormont and renumbered as 42/38 Mt.
 Lebanon/Beechview.
 However, the 42 Dormont continued as a separate service but for rush hour use only.
 All lines, except the 39 Brookline, eventually became the 42 South Hills Village, the current Red Line.
 The 39 Brookline was abandoned on September 3, 1966.

-In May 2024, the Federal Transit Administration awarded The T $8 million to construct accessible platforms at ten Red Line stops, including Dawn.
+In May 2024, the Federal Transit Administration awarded Pittsburgh Regional Transit $8 million to construct accessible platforms at ten Red Line stops, including Dawn.